danielstern/redux-tool/README.md

 ## Solution
-Redux-Tool, an *unopinionated* helper to create your Redux files for you, handling all the boilerplate .
+Redux-Tool, an *unopinionated* helper to create your Redux files for you, handling all the boilerplate.

 Redux-Tool does all the repetitive tasks necessary to create your app,
 - Creates all necessary new folders and up-to-date index files for those folders